Skip to content

 Composite vulnerability score

-We blend 14 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand) into a 0–100 score.
+We blend 19 signals (review velocity, star rating, website presence and freshness, ad pixels, hiring activity, competitor density and visual brand, plus eleven more) into a 0–100 score.
 Higher means more likely to engage with marketing services.

 Frequently asked

-What does Parkland CDP's Market Opportunity Score mean?
+What does Parkland's Market Opportunity Score mean?

-Parkland CDP scores 45.1/100 on LocalVein's Market Opportunity Score.
+Parkland scores 45.1/100 on LocalVein's Market Opportunity Score.
 The score blends median home value ($405K), homeownership rate, median home age, and population density into a single 0–100 number.
 Think of it as a shortlist heuristic: higher scores earn a drill-down into vertical-level stats, lower scores stay benched unless a client targets the geography specifically.

-How often is Parkland CDP data refreshed?
+How often is Parkland data refreshed?

 Yes, every paid tier produces CRM-ready exports — ready-to-drop CSVs for GoHighLevel, HubSpot, Instantly, and a neutral format for any other pipeline tool.
-For Parkland CDP, expect 0 businesses available across all verticals once you scan a vertical for the first time. $77K median household income and 1,461 residents make it a market where most agency outreach scenarios fit.
+For Parkland, expect 0 businesses available across all verticals once you scan a vertical for the first time. $77K median household income and 1,461 residents make it a market where most agency outreach scenarios fit.

 What you see vs. what you get